landnthrn/goat-spicetify-setup-for-spotify/README.md

 ---

 ## HOW TO INSTALL `waveform.js` *(CUSTOM LOCAL FILE EXTENSIONS)*
+*Use `Appdata\Roaming` locations for local file Custom Apps & Extensions, not `Appdata\Local`*

-The `waveform.js` extension is a custom extension from GitHub
+The `waveform.js` extension is a custom extension from GitHub, it's no longer maintained and doesn't fully work.
-There is another one like it in the Spicetify Marketplace but it doesn't work on all themes so I suggest using this one
+There is another one like it in the Spicetify Marketplace, but it doesn't work on all themes so I suggest using this one.
+Sucks that there isn't a playing audio wave visualizer extension that's maintained, if you find a better one please [inform me on Discord!!](https://discordapp.com/users/831735011588964392)

 - Place the `spicetify-waveform` folder and the `waveform.js` file into this location:
 ```